-I would estimate that Guadalupe Mountains National Park is simply a scenic byway for 90% of the “visitors” who happen to pass through driving between El Paso and Carlsbad.
+Guadalupe Mountains National Park is a hikers paradise in remote Western Texas.
+For most, it is simply a scenic byway for visitors driving between El Paso and Carlsbad.
 Those who visit with intention, however, will discover some of the finest desert hiking in the south.

 Be warned that this is not a park you explore by vehicle!
 While you will see the majestic Guadalupe Mountains from the highway, the National Park is essentially a variety of hiking trails that meander throughout the range.

-Prior to my visit, I was completely unable to find any comprehensive guides to the park to help plan my trip.
+Prior to my visit, I was unable to find any comprehensive guides to the park to help plan my trip.
 So, as always, I decided to write it!
-If you are new to this page, you should know that I always travel with photography in mind and you can expect a lot of recommendations to be focused on how photogenic I feel a place is.
-Beyond that, I will do my best to include any information that could prove useful to planning a trip of your own.
+If you are new to this page, you should know that I always travel with photography in mind.
+Therefore, you can expect a lot of recommendations to be focused on how photogenic I feel a place is.
+Beyond that, I’ll do my best to include any information that could prove useful to planning your trip.
 If you have a specific question, use the Table of Contents below to navigate.

 Where to Next?
 Queue up these travel guides to other nearby destinations:

 - Big Bend National Park Comprehensive Guide: Everything you need to know for exploring Big Bend NP.

 - Big Bend Photography Guide: Where, when, and how to photograph Big Bend NP.